 - Counter: Loosely wrap the cooled bread in plastic wrap, or slice it and place the pieces in an airtight container.
 You can then store it on the counter for 2 to 3 days.

 - Freezer: The cooled loaf can be wrapped tightly and frozen for up to 3 months.
 You can also freeze it in slices, wrapping each slice individually with two layers of plastic wrap.
-When you’re ready to eat, set a slice on the counter to thaw.
+Wrap again in aluminum foil or place in an airtight, freezer-safe container or bag.
+When you’re ready to eat, set a slice on the counter to thaw for an hour or two.